Rushlin Boy and the Excellence in Broadcasting Network.

 They are promising.

-They are committing, and it's all coming from their religion.
+And it's all coming from their religion.

-And they think that launching an attack on the infidels of the world will release the 12th imam, and that's the equivalent of their paradise showing up.
+And they think that launching an attack on the infidels of the world will release the 12th Imam, and that's the equivalent of their paradise showing up.

-And we're sitting around saying, well, that just doesn't look at a little guy just trying to get attention.
+Look at a little guy just trying to get attention.

 He'd never do what he's saying.

-It never would do what he's you look at what's happening in Lebanon, you look at what's happening in Syria, you look at what's happening in uh uh with with the the funnel of uh terrorists coming into uh Iraq from Syria and Iran.
+You look at what's happening with the funnel of terrorists coming into Iraq from Syria and Iran.

 It'd be silly to ignore this.